Kichura/MCWine/README.md

 - FlashyReese for providing an 1.16.2/1.16.3 version of [sodium](https://github.com/FlashyReese/sodium-fabric) + Helping me create this entire readme document,
 - LoganDark for telling me how to [resolve](https://github.com/LoganDark/fabric-branding/issues/1) the version string issue for "vanilla" context in F3 screen,
-- MrMangoHands for helping out with sharing the lithium configuration codes.
+- MrMangoHands for helping out with sharing the lithium configuration codes,
+- [Lucy-t](https://github.com/Lucy-t) for giving me a copy of [cadmium](https://github.com/Lucy-t/cadmium-fabric) in order to fix DFU problems.

 ### Found a bug/issue via MCWine (Mods only)?

 Please contact the original authors at github or their discord servers for more details instead of [me](https://github.com/Kichura) as i do NOT own any of the following mods as said above.

+### Where the name "MCWine" comes from

+The name "MCWine" is an inspired name from the linux software ["Wine"](https://github.com/wine-mirror/wine) where you can run your favorite windows applications using any older windows version you like on the linux environment without having to emulate them inside a virtual machine utility, Wine also keeps the performance intact thanks to it's compatibility layer; Allowing users to keep up their applications without losing any performance from their real hardware.
+Thous i chose the name "MCWine" for this entire modpack as a strong reference.